 EU summons Venezuela envoy in response to expulsion order

-The European Union’s top diplomat says that the bloc will summon Venezuela’s ambassador in response to the South American country’s decision to expel the EU envoy in Caracas
+The European Union’s top diplomat says that the bloc will summon Venezuela’s ambassador over the South American country’s decision to expel the EU envoy in Caracas

-BRUSSELS -- The European Union's top diplomat said Tuesday that the bloc will summon Venezuela's ambassador in response to the South American country's decision to expel the EU envoy in Caracas, insisting all options “are on the table."
+BRUSSELS -- The European Union's top diplomat said Tuesday that the bloc will summon Venezuela's ambassador over the South American country's decision to expel the EU envoy in Caracas, insisting all options “are on the table."

 Venezuelan President Nicolás Maduro on Monday ordered the EU ambassador to leave the country following stiff financial measures imposed by the 27-nation bloc against 11 Venezuelans, including Luis Parra, who heads a National Assembly rival to the one headed by opposition leader Juan Guaidó.